 Some of them have used hackathons to hire the best programmer.
 Some have used simple proctored code tests while others have used proctored hackathons.

 For example, Adobe had a code fest for women called Adobe Codhers.
-Similarly Societe Generale had an internal hackathon on a national level to identify the best programmer to represent them for a Parisian code fest which was powered by Talview.
+Similarly, the Global Innovation Center of a French multinational banking company had organized an internal hackathon to identify the best programmer internally to represent them for a Parisian code fest which was powered by Talview.

 Subject Matter Experts are always a good source to bridge the knowledge gap.
 They make the system more efficient and effective.